Study of coherent $J/\psi$ production in lead-lead collisions at $\sqrt{s_{NN}} = 5 TeV$

 \section{Results and discussion}

 Using Eq.~(\ref{eqn:dsigmady}), the cross-section for coherent \jpsi production within the fiducial region is determined to be where the first uncertainty is statistical, the second is systematic and the third is due to the luminosity determination.
 The \jpsi candidates are reconstructed from dimuon final states, where the muons are detected within the pseudorapidity region $2.0 < \eta < 4.5$ and the \jpsi meson is required to have $\ptjpsi<1\gev$ and $2.0<\yjpsi<4.5$.
-The coherent differential \jpsi production cross-section, measured in \jpsi rapidity intervals, is given in Table~\ref{tab:xs}.
-A comparison with theoretical predictions discussed below is shown in Fig.~\ref{fig:xs}.
+The coherent \jpsi production cross-section, measured in \jpsi rapidity intervals, is given in Table~\ref{tab:xs}.
+A comparison of the measured differential cross-section with the theoretical predictions discussed below is shown in Fig.~\ref{fig:xs}.